signalfx/signalfx-dotnet-tracing/deployments/cloudfoundry/buildpack/README.md

 To build and install the buildpack you need to have [cfcli](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) installed.

-If you like to install the buildpack, clone this repo and change to this directory, then run:
+If you would like to install the buildpack, clone this repo, change to this directory, then run:

 ```sh
 $ cf create-buildpack signalfx_dotnet_tracing_buildpack .
 99 --enable
 ```

-Now you can use it when running your apps:
+Now you can use the buildpack when running your apps:

 ```sh
 # app configuration